idirle01/MachineLanguageInterpreter/README.md

 # SDP-2018-Coursework01 - Simple Machine Language
 # Author
 Iulia Dirleci (idirle01)
-# Approach
+# Overview
-In the first instance, the exisiting code has been amended to allow Machine to handle the other types of instructions.
+In the first instance, the existing code has been amended to allow Machine to handle the other types of instructions.
 For this purpose, the following classes have been added:

 * OutInstruction to handle `out` instructions